timjwright/godoit/Readme.md

     statusScript = 'report_status.sh'
     // Status reporing interval in seconds
     statusInterval = 60
+    // Environment variables tp be included on the status json statusEnvironment = ['MY_ENV']

 The `scanTime` and `statusInterval` are in seconds.
 The `logMaxSize` is in megabytes.